skylooop/ComputerVision/README.md

-## Implementations of different models/metrics/architectures from scratch
+## Implementations of different models/metrics/architectures from scratch Pytorch